CodeForPoznan/volontulo/README.md

 * Regression lasts for one week and all of the regression bugs, that have been found, should be fixed with highest priority in week 6.
 * Afterwards application is to be tested and approved by the client.
 * Sign-off from the client means that we push the code to the production after week 6.

+## Responsive design breakpoints

+Angular implementation use extensively Bootstrap 4 - we will comply with [standard Bootstrap 4 breakpoints described on its website](https://getbootstrap.com/docs/4.0/layout/overview/#responsive-breakpoints).